 Boards of directors and chief executive officers increasingly want their CFOs to be impressive communicators, while also helping with shaping the company’s strategy.
 Many business leaders often blur the line between operational and strategic financial management and leadership.

-Strategic and operational financial leadership are two broad categories of the role of the CFO.
+Strategic and operational financial leadership leadership are two broad categories of the role of the CFO.
 But what are the differences between these categories, and how do you know which type of financial leadership you need in your organization?

 What is Operational Financial Leadership (Operational CFO)?